N1N0BLA/Python---Exploratory-Data-Analysis-on-Spotify-2023-Dataset-/README.md

 - Function: Prints the label for displaying the total track counts.
 - Purpose: To introduce the output showing the total track counts by platform.

-Code: **`for platform, count in playlist_counts.items(): print(f"{platform}: {count}")
+Code: **`for platform, count in playlist_counts.items(): print(f"{platform}: {count}")`**
-Function: Loops through the playlist_counts dictionary and prints the total track count for each platform.
+- Function: Loops through the playlist_counts dictionary and prints the total track count for each platform.
-Purpose: To display the total number of tracks available on each playlist platform.
+- Purpose: To display the total number of tracks available on each playlist platform.

-Bar Chart of Total Tracks in Playlists
+### 📊 Bar Chart of Total Tracks in Playlists
 Code: **`plt.bar(playlist_counts.keys(), playlist_counts.values(), ...)`**
 - Function: Creates a bar chart showing the total track counts for Spotify, Deezer, and Apple playlists.
 - Purpose: To visually compare the total track count across platforms.